 - Sunshine Coast Benefit

 Do you have a project that sounds like a good fit?
 Here's the process to apply for investment:

 - Discuss your project proposal with the Regional Innovation Coordinator: firstname.lastname@example.org

-- If your project aligns with SCRIPT objectives, you will receive the Project Application Form for you to complete and submit.
+- If your project aligns with SCRIPT objectives, you will receive the Project Application Form to complete and submit.

-- Project Application Forms will be received and reviewed by the Regional Innovation Coordinator in the first instance.
+- Project Application Forms will be received and reviewed by the Regional Innovation Coordinator.
 If they appear to meet SCRIPT criteria, the application will be passed on to the Steering Committee for appraisal.